Education - Division of General Internal Medicine

-Faculty members in the Division of GIM play a major role in teaching medical students at the Feinberg School of Medicine and residents in the Department of Medicine.
-In addition, our faculty teaches the Institute for Healthcare Studies’ training programs and the Vascular Medicine Training Program.
+Faculty members in the Division of General Internal Medicine (GIM) play a major role in teaching medical students at the Feinberg School of Medicine and residents in the Department of Medicine.
+In addition, our faculty teach the Center for Education in Health Sciences training programs.

 Undergraduate Medical Education